-China Eximbank provides $47.1 million loan for 18MW Kirirom III Hydroelectric Power Plant Construction Project (linked to #32080)
+China Eximbank provides $47.1 million loan for 18MW Kirirom III Hydroelectric Power Plant Construction Project (Linked to Project ID#32080)

 Funding agency [Type]